Skip to Main Content

 Three times a year (fall, winter, and spring), District 140 students take tests called Measures of Academic Progress (MAP).
 We use MAP assessments to determine students' instructional levels and to measure academic growth throughout the school year and from year to year in the areas of Math and Reading.

 If you have ever used a growth chart in your home to show how much your child has grown from one year to the next, this will help you understand the scale MAP uses to measure your child's academic progress.
 Called the RIT scale (Rasch unIT), it is an equal-interval scale, much like feet and inches on a yardstick.
 It is used to chart your child's academic growth from year to year.
-RIT scores typically start at the 180 to 200 level in 3rd grade and progress to the 220 to 260 level by high school.
+RIT scores typically start at the 140-150 level by the end of kindergarten, progress to a 180 to 200 level in 3rd grade and progress to the 220 to 260 level by high school.

 MAP tests are unique because they adapt appropriately for each student’s level of learning.
 The test becomes more difficult the more questions a student answers correctly.
 When a student incorrectly answers a question, the test become easier.
 Therefore, each student takes a test specifically tailored to his or her learning level.
 As a result, students have the same opportunity to succeed and maintain a positive attitude toward testing.